UTNkar/documentation/content/server_software/certbot.md

 When using NGINX, the certificates can be easily acquired using the following command `sudo certbot certonly --webroot -w /var/www/XXXXX/public -d XXXXX`, where `XXXXX` is replaced by the domain name of the applicaton.

-We currently do not use the automatic NGINX configuration functionality of certbot.
+We currently do not
+use the automatic NGINX configuration functionality of certbot.
+This is because certbot overrides the NGINX configuration we have added via ansible when we created the sites.

 {{% notice note %}}
 This assumes that the files are located in the */var/www*